L42i/SCKinect/doc/docs/examples/wind.md

 This section:
 1. Searches for available Kinect devices
-2. Sets the processing pipeline to CUDAKDE (GPU-accelerated, required for real-time tracking)
+2. Sets the processing pipeline to CUDAKDE (GPU-accelerated, recommended for real-time tracking)
 3. Opens a specific Kinect device (you'll need to replace the serial number with your own)
 4. Synchronizes with the server
 5. Starts the Kinect data acquisition